ADFD/adfd/adfd/site/README.md

 Example article for helpers to refer to.

+* All header should be an anchor link to be able to link directly to subsection
+* cool way of displaying where you are like in semantic ui

 add metadata, showFirstOnly or similar for common case that article is in first post (maybe even as default?)

 ## Others